Michelson Found Animals Reminds You to Check The Chip August 15th

 …found homes for more than 15,000 shelter animals through their adoption promotions and Adopt & Shop retail stores

 …received the support of over 400 volunteers who donated in excess of 45,000 hours of work.
-August 23 is the 10th anniversary of Hurricane Katrina – the inspiration that led Dr. Gary Michelson to start Found Animals Foundation, and ultimately the Found Animals Microchip Registry, a key infrastructure for large-scale pet identification and return.
+August 23 is the 10th anniversary of Hurricane Katrina – the inspiration that led Dr. Gary Michelson to start Found Animals Foundation.
 Hurricane Katrina was ground zero for many new initiatives in the care and support of our pets during emergencies.
 It’s important to stay prepared for any type of emergency and we’ve compiled some resources for easy reading on this topic below.

 The Michelson Found Animals Foundation’s mission of saving pets and enriching lives is made possible by the generous contributions of Dr. Gary Michelson and Alya Michelson.